ToshioCP/Gobject-tutorial/src/sec5.src.md

 - `G_PARAM_READWRITE` is a flag.
 `G_PARAM_READWRITE` means that the parameter is readable and writable.

-For further information, refer to GObject API reference.
+For further information, refer to the GObject API reference.

 - [GParamSpec and its subclasses](https://docs.gtk.org/gobject/index.html#classes)
 - [g\_param\_spec\_double and similar functions](https://docs.gtk.org/gobject/index.html#functions)
 - [GValue](https://docs.gtk.org/gobject/struct.Value.html)

-When GObject property is registered, GParamSpec is used.
+GParamSpec is used for the registration for GObject properties.
 This is extracted from tdouble.c in [src/tdouble6](tdouble6).

 ~~~C